semgrep-cli contributing

-name refers to the project which exposes the actual semgrep
+The semgrep-cli name refers to the project which exposes the actual semgrep command.

 Setting up the environment